twngbm/linkit7688-max7219-patternclock/README.md

   A event which contain **Exercise** and **Hand** at 18:15 will draw the patterns to the second MAX7219 from 17:15 to 18:15 in turn.

-  This project is just a practice of Linkit7688 duo and max7219, any suggest and criticism are welcone.
+  This project is just a practice of Linkit7688 duo and max7219, any suggestions are welcome.

 ## Source Tree